“Delfs' sense of line and phrase made it genuinely inspiring”

 Born in Flensburg, Germany, Andreas Delfs began studying piano and music theory at age 5.
 He studied with Christoph von Dohnányi and Aldo Ceccato at the Hamburg Conservatory.
 At 20 Andreas Delfs became the youngest ever Music Director of the Hamburg University Orchestra and Musical Assistant at the Hamburg State Opera.
 Enrolling at The Juilliard School, Andreas Delfs studied with Jorge Mester and Sixten Ehrling and won the Bruno Walter Memorial Scholarship.

 Andreas Delfs keeps an active guest conducting schedule.
-Recent highlights have included appearances with the Tonkünstler-Orchester Vienna, RTÉ National Symphony Orchestra, Netherlands Radio Chamber Orchestra, Copenhagen Philharmonic, NCPA Orchestra China, NHK Symphony Orchestra Tokyo, Hong Kong Philharmonic Orchestra, Singapore Symphony, Staatsorchester Rheinische Philharmonie, Calgary Philharmonic, the Phoenix and Alabama Symphonies and National Symphony Orchestra Washington.
-He conducted the Britten Sinfonia in a performance of Elijah at London’s Barbican Hall as well as a number of new operatic productions, namely Turandot at Opera Lyra Ottawa, Carmen at Opera North and Ariadne auf Naxos at Palm Beach Opera.
+Recent highlights have included appearances with the Tonkünstler-Orchester Vienna, Aarhus Symphony Orchestra, RTÉ National Symphony Orchestra, Netherlands Radio Chamber Orchestra, Copenhagen Philharmonic, NCPA Orchestra Beijing, NHK Symphony Orchestra Tokyo, Hong Kong Philharmonic Orchestra, Singapore Symphony, Staatsorchester Rheinische Philharmonie, Calgary Philharmonic, the Phoenix and Alabama Symphonies and National Symphony Orchestra Washington.
+He conducted the Britten Sinfonia in a performance of Elijah at London’s Barbican Hall, and has led a number of new operatic productions, namely Turandot at Opera Lyra Ottawa, Carmen at Opera North and Ariadne auf Naxos at Palm Beach Opera.

 Having conducted numerous world premieres Andreas Delfs has close links with many of today’s composers.
 He counts among his profound musical inspirations musicians such as John Corigliano, Philip Glass, Roberto Sierra and Hans Werner Henze.
-He is the frequent partner to many of the world’s most renowned solo artists, including Emanuel Ax, Joshua Bell, Yo Yo Ma and Renée Fleming.
+He has partnered many of the world’s most renowned solo artists, including Emanuel Ax, Joshua Bell, Yo Yo Ma and Renée Fleming.